 Negative Exposure Assessments

-Unfortunately when ETC is requested to perform an NEA, we have to explain to the requestor that we can initially only provide “exposure monitoring”.
-Only if the documented levels are low enough can this exposure monitoring be converted in to a Negative Exposure Assessment.
+ETC can initially only provide “exposure monitoring”.
+Only if the documented levels are low enough can this exposure monitoring be converted into a Negative Exposure Assessment.
 In order for this to work, the contractor has to develop a “worst case” situation.

-- The NEA is only valid for workplace conditions “closely resembling” those demonstrated during the NEA development.
-It the contractor’s responsibility to insure that the activities that were used during the NEA development are “representative” of the activities to be used for the rest of the project.
+The NEA is only valid for workplace conditions “closely resembling” those demonstrated during the NEA development.
+It the contractor’s responsibility to ensure that the activities that were used during the NEA development are “representative” of the activities to be used for the rest of the project.

 Lastly, even if ETC is able to develop an NEA, there are still some activities that will be required on that project for OSHA compliance.
 Some of these might be (not a complete list):